Skip To Main Content

 Advanced Placement

-Can I take the AP Examination if I haven't taken an AP course?
+Can I take the AP Exam if I haven't taken the AP course?

 The College Board urges students to study the kinds of skills and subjects outlined in the Course Description for each subject, because they represent the basis for the AP Examination.
 The best way to do so is in a year-long AP course in which the students and teachers focus on AP-level work.
 Some students, however, have taken strong courses and/or have studied in depth on their own.
 Such students may be able to perform quite well on the AP Exam.

-If you have a documented disability, you may be eligible for accommodations on AP Exams.
+If you have a documented disability in an IEP or 504 Plan, you might be eligible for accommodations on AP Exams.
 To find out more, visit services for students with disabilities or contact your school's AP Coordinator.

-If I don't get a good grade on an AP Exam, will it hurt my chances for college admission?
+If I don't get a high score on an AP Exam, will it hurt my chances for college admission?

 If you take an examination as a senior, colleges will not receive your grade before July–probably well after you have been admitted.
 If you choose to report AP grades obtained before your senior year, you will primarily be telling the colleges that you undertook a difficult course and that you are serious about your studies.
 Overall, approximately two-thirds of all AP test takers receive AP grades of at least 3.
 This grade is regarded as an indicator of an ability to do successful work at most colleges.